 - Electrical stimulator Device

 Intervention Desc: • 12-week intervention Therapist-guided task practice performed twice a week in the research laboratory.
 (Device used for CCFES group but not for cNMES group during these sessions.)
-Self-administered hand opening exercise performed twice a day, 5 days a week at home using the device.
+Self-administered CCFES or cNMES-mediated hand opening exercise performed 10 sessions per week at home.
 ARM 1: Kind: Experimental Label: CCFES Description: CCFES - Contralaterally Controlled Functional Electrical Stimulation Stimulation to finger and thumb extensors only in response to, and with an intensity proportional to, opening of the contralateral unimpaired hand.
 A glove instrumented with sensors and worn on the unimpaired hand detects the degree of hand opening and determines stimulation intensity.
 Therapy sessions are done with the subject being assisted by the CCFES system.
 ARM 2: Kind: Experimental Label: cNMES Description: cNMES - Cyclic NeuroMuscular Electrical Stimulation Preprogrammed cycles of finger and thumb extensor stimulation repeatedly and automatically open the hand.
 Subject instructed to not move the contralateral arm/hand during stimulation.
 Therapy sessions are done without the stimulation system.

 - Allocation: Randomized